 Chasing a third title of the 1950s, the Lions stunned a 49ers team seeking its first ever.
-Tobin Rote and backup running back Tom Tracy keyed a 20-point Lions comeback, a 31-27 win at Kezar Stadium, and spoiled a prime 49ers chance.
+Tobin Rote and fellow backup — running back Tom Tracy — keyed a 20-point Lions comeback, a 31-27 win at Kezar Stadium, and spoiled a prime 49ers chance.
 Y.A.
 Tittle and the remaining members of the 49ers' "Million Dollar Backfield" (Hugh McElhenny and Joe Perry) ignited a 27-7 lead.
 Filling in for an injured Bobby Layne, Rote directed four scoring drives — one a 58-yard Tracy TD on a counter-trap play — to go with the Lions forcing four turnovers to secure a rubber match with the Browns.
-The Lions shredded the Browns 59-14.
+The Lions shredded their 1950s rivals 59-14.

 A year prior to the Giants' ascent, the Browns were not ready to relinquish their place atop the NFL.
 In Otto Graham's final season, he delivered a 319-yard performance in an even more explosive New York tie ( 35-35) — this one at the Polo Grounds.
 Sandwiching Graham's three TD passes were a 14-0 Giants start and a Chuck Noll pick-six that gave Cleveland a 35-28 edge.
 But longtime Giants quarterback Charlie Conerly piloted an 85-yard drive that ended with a Frank Gifford tackle-breaking TD catch.
 The Giants were still a sub-.500 team, however, and the Browns repeated as champions weeks later.

 Before the AFL's Dallas Texans formed, a pre-Cowboys NFL Dallas team existed.
 But after mismanagement, the NFL took over the team and turned it into a barnstorming attraction of sorts.
 On Thanksgiving Day the Bears faced the winless Texans at Akron's Rubber Bowl.
-Fans flocked out of the stadium after a high school game, leaving barely 2,000 for the NFL clash.
+Fans flocked out of the stadium after a high school game, leaving barely 2,000 in the house for the NFL clash.
 It turned out to be the Texans' lone win.
 Dallas took a 20-2 lead but gave it up in the fourth quarter.
-In a matchup of two future AFL passers, George Blanda and Frank Tripucka, the Texan QB's 1-yard sneak with 34 seconds left ended a 27-23 upset.
+In a matchup of two future AFL passers, Blanda and Frank Tripucka, the latter's 1-yard sneak with 34 seconds left gave the Texans a 27-23 upset win.

 The first meeting was even better.
 Cleveland's former team, the Rams, traveled back to Northeast Ohio to face a first-year NFL juggernaut.
-The Rams averaged an NFL-record (still) 38.8 points per game, but Paul Brown's former AAFC dynasty won 30-28 in its NFL debut.
+The Rams averaged an NFL-record (still) 38.8 points per game, but the Browns won 30-28 in the former AAFC dynasty's NFL debut.
 Waterfield quarterbacked the Rams in this game, throwing for 312 yards, and had them up 28-20 with under five minutes left.
-But an Otto Graham nine-completion drive moved the Browns to within one point.
+But a Graham nine-completion drive moved the Browns to within one point.
 A Rams three-and-out still left the Browns barely a minute.
 Graham converted a fourth-and-19 via a scramble, leading to Lou Groza's 16-yard game-ender.

 The longest pass of the 1949 season lifted the Giants in this one.
 Early in Charlie Conerly's near-15-year New York career, he connected with Gene Roberts three times in this midseason game — a 35-28 New York victory.
 The Giants blew a 21-0 lead, allowing Bears quarterback Johnny Lujack to throw for 319 yards.
 Jules Rykovich's 5-yard run tied the game at 28 late, and while Conerly completed only eight passes, they went for 273 yards and four TDs.
 The last pass went to Roberts — an 85-yard connection.
 This play helped keep the Bears out of the NFL title game.

 1948's storied blizzard championship game — an Eagles conquest — featured only one score.
-The game to get there — 24-21 Cardinals win — marked one of the Chicago rivalry's top games.
+The game to get there — a 24-21 Cardinals win — became one of the Chicago rivalry's top games.
 A then-record Wrigley Field crowd (51,283) observed the Bears take a 21-10 lead.
-After a Charley Trippi rushing TD, two Bears quarterbacks tossed crushing INTs.
-Johnny Lujack set up the 11-1 Cardinals' go-ahead score in the fourth, and although a relieving Sid Luckman moved the Bears into the Southsiders' red zone, the Hall of Famer's end zone pick clinched the Cards' win.
+After a Charley Trippi rushing TD, two Bears quarterbacks tossed crushing interceptions.
+Johnny Lujack set up the 11-1 Cardinals' go-ahead score in the fourth, and although a relieving Sid Luckman moved the Bears into the Southsiders' red zone, the Hall of Famer's end zone INT clinched the Cards' win.

 The previous year's Cardinals went 9-3 but beat the Eagles for the championship.
 However, a struggling Giants team handed the champs a dramatic late-season loss.
 Closing the regular season with four straight road dates, the Cards could not stop the winless Giants in a 35-31 Polo Grounds encounter.
 The Giants' pre-Charlie Conerly QB, Paul Governali, accounted for four touchdowns in a game that saw nine lead changes and two Chicago TDs of 70-plus yards.
 Governali's 26-yard pass to Frank Liebel gave the hosts a mid-fourth-quarter advantage.